-The Parent Company and its subsidiaries, SPI, LPI, MPI, VisMin Power Dynamics Services Inc. (formerly Safetech Power Services Corp.) and Luzon Power Dynamics Services Inc.), have funded, noncontributory, defined benefit retirement plans (collectively, the "Retirement Plans") covering all of their permanent employees.
+The Parent Company and its subsidiaries, SPI, LPI, MPI, VisMin Power Dynamics Services Inc. (formerly Safetech Power Services Corp.) and Luzon Power Dynamics Services Inc. (formerly Mantech Power Dynamics Services Inc.), have funded, noncontributory, defined benefit retirement plans (collectively, the "Retirement Plans") covering all of their permanent employees.
 Contributions and costs are determined in accordance with the actuarial studies made for the Retirement Plans.
 Annual cost is determined using the projected unit credit method.
 The Group's latest actuarial valuation date is December 31, 2023.
 Valuations are obtained on a periodic basis.